-- Use UNM Learn. - Use email, including attaching files, opening files, downloading attachments and open a hyperlink. - Use a word processor to create homework, laboratory and project reports.
+- Use Canvas. - Use email, including attaching files, opening files, downloading attachments and open a hyperlink. - Use a word processor to create homework, laboratory and project reports.
 NOTE: YOU MUST ONLY SUBMIT TXT and/or PDF files.
-WORD, EXCEL or other types of word processing formats will NOT be accepted. - Create and upload PDF files. - Work within a Linux operating system environment, e.g., have knowledge of basic commands including file and directory operations, of software for editing files, of networking concepts, e.g., setting static IPs, configuring routers, etc. - Have experience with writing, compiling and debugging C programs. - Have experience with the VHDL hardware description language and hardware system design concepts, e.g., logic gates, state machines with data paths, etc. - Install and use computer-aided design (CAD) tools and be familiar with the concepts of logic synthesis, place and route, simulation and timing closure. - Connect, configure and carry out hardware demonstrations on FPGAs, e.g., powering up an FPGA board, connecting ethernet and USB cables to computers and routers, running serial and network communication and file transfer programs.
+WORD, EXCEL or other types of word processing formats will NOT be accepted. - Create and upload PDF files. - Work within a Linux operating system environment, e.g., have knowledge of basic commands including file and directory operations, of software for editing files, of networking concepts, e.g., setting static IPs, configuring routers, etc. - Have experience with writing, compiling and debugging C programs. - Install and use computer-aided design (CAD) tools. - Connect, configure and carry out hardware demonstrations on FPGAs, e.g., powering up an FPGA board, connecting ethernet and USB cables to computers and routers, running serial and network communication and file transfer programs.